Beekeeping 101: Quick Guide To Starting A Hive

 Beekeeping is perhaps now more important than ever.
 Colony Collapse Disorder has destroyed more than 30 percent of the honeybee population since 2005.
 The causes of the drastic population drop are still hotly debated, but the need to preserve the essential pollinators is something anyone who enjoys eating food every day, typically agrees upon.

 Beekeeping was on the decline since World War II, but a renewed interest in cultivating hives has occurred since 2009.
 A growing number of Americans have started their own apiary over the past several years.
-Homesteading families, preppers, organic farmers, and backyard farmers have all begun to learn more about not only building and maintaining their own hives, but why saving the bees is so important to the continuation of civilization.
+Homesteading families, preppers, organic farmers, and backyard farmers have all begun to learn more about not building and maintaining their own hives, but why saving the bees is so important to the continuation of civilization.
 Even urban “farmers” are taking advantage of vacant rooftop space to cultivate their own honey.
-Bringing bees back to metropolitan areas aids the growth and health of urban community gardens which teach city dwellers how to raise their own food – which can be preserved for use during an economic downturn or disaster.
+Bringing bees back to metropolitan areas aides the growth and health of urban community gardens which teach city dwellers how to raise their own food – which can be preserved for use during an economic downturn or disaster.

 Backyard Beekeeping – Bee Haven#homesteading#gardening#farming#beekeeping#bees????????????https://t.co/J2D2wVZan5